datachap/news-add-free/README.md

 # news-add-free
-A simple python tool to read articles without worrying about the paywall.
+A simple python tool in python, which will send you a summary of what the most important infos are based on News API and.